AdheipSingh/datainfra-website/blog/SAAS/centralised-control-plane.md

 <!--truncate-->

 ### Application Layer:
 The application layer encompasses the UI/UX design, onboarding workflows, and user management aspects.
 This layer focuses on delivering a seamless user experience, tailored to the unique requirements of each application.
-Workflows can define mapping of a single orgranisations to a workspace or multiple workspaces.
+Workflows can define mapping of a single organisation to a workspace or multiple workspaces.

-### Data Integeration Layer:
+### Data Integration Layer:​

 The data integration layer handles tasks such as data persistence to relational databases, authentication mechanisms, and data-related operations.
 It ensures efficient data management and integration and acts as a middleware.

 ### Service Provisioning Layer:

-The service provisioning layer is responsible for managing the lifecycle of applications deployed to data planes and most of cases it is also responsible for lifecycle of data planes.
+The service provisioning layer is responsible for managing the lifecycle of applications deployed to data planes and in most cases it is also responsible for the lifecycle of data planes.
 It involves tasks like application deployment, scaling, monitoring, and health checks.

 *As we delve deeper we are focused on the service provisioning layer.
 The service provisioning layer should always be decoupled from the App and DI layers.
 This layer can be ported to any cloud on any network.*

-## SAAS Buisness Models
+## SAAS Business Models

 Organisations have the flexibility to adopt various SaaS deployment models based on their requirements and customer expectations.
 Here are three major models:

 ### Shared SAAS
 :::note
-This diagram shows a single kubernetes clusters where each customer has its own logical namespace where applications are deployed.
+This diagram shows a single kubernetes cluster where each customer has its own logical namespace where applications are deployed.
 Here we can also assume that the underlying Infra creation is a one time operation.
 In such cases, two customer pods can run on the same kubernetes nodes.
 So isolation is at the logical level only.
 :::

 -----------------------------------------------------------------------------------------------